forgi86/jax-tutorial/README.md

 # JAX Tutorial

 This repository contains a Jupyter notebook that provides a step-by-step introduction to JAX - a high-performance numerical computing library from Google Research.
+It is meant for researchers/practitioners that are already familiar with deep learning in another environment, most likely PyTorch

 ## Contents